 - Serving and garnishing: Serve it by layering it with fried onions and the dried fruit-nut mixture.

-Barberries: To prevent staining the surrounding rice, cook the berries briefly and add them in the final step.
+Barberries: To prevent staining the rice, add the cooked berries in the final assembly step.
 Be careful not to burn them by taking the pan off the heat quickly.

 Pistachios: Soak briefly to soften the exterior to loosen the peel.
 If you soak it too long, it will take longer to crisp the nuts later on.